 The Netherlands Antilles included CW Curaçao; BQ Bonaire, Sint Eustasius, and Saba; and SX Sint Maarten, but were dissolved as a political entity on 2010‑10‑10.
-The new ISO codes (Internet country codes) have been assigned; .cw and .sx have been activated, and .bq should be activated on the Internet in 2012 or 2013; .an is still in use during the changeover.
+The new ISO codes (Internet country codes) have been assigned: .cw and .sx have been activated, but .bq has not yet been activated on the Internet; .an is still in use during the changeover.

 Calling from North America, these locations are dialed as 011 plus the country code plus the local number.
 From outside North America, substitute the appropriate international dialing prefix (most commonly 00).

 For information about other international country codes and numbering, see the listing of all country codes here on this site, or visit the World Telephone Numbering Guide, maintained by Dave Leibold.

 Return to LincMad's Telephone Area Code page©2016 Linc Madison, a.k.a.
 LincMad Consulting, all rights reserved.
 URL: <http://www.LincMad.com> Comments to contact a-t lincmad d-o-t com.